DisYaBoiRalph/UsaApp/README.md

-# OffChat
+# UsaApp

 Peer-to-peer messaging for nearby devices, built with Flutter.
-OffChat lets you spin up an ad-hoc chat without relying on the internet or a backend service.
+UsaApp lets you spin up an ad-hoc chat without relying on the internet or a backend service.

 ## Features